rails/rails/guides/source/upgrading_ruby_on_rails.md

 * In Rails 4.0, `SCRIPT_NAME` is properly handled for mounted apps and engines.
 One caveat of the fix is that you should *not* set
 `default_url_options[:script_name]` explicitly if your server already passes correct `SCRIPT_NAME` to rack env.

+* Rails 4.0 deprecated `ActionController::Integration` in favor of `ActionDispatch::Integration`.
+* Rails 4.0 deprecated `ActionController::IntegrationTest` in favor of `ActionDispatch::IntegrationTest`.
+* Rails 4.0 deprecated `ActionController::PerformanceTest` in favor of `ActionDispatch::PerformanceTest`.
+* Rails 4.0 deprecated `ActionController::AbstractRequest` in favor of `ActionDispatch::Request`.
+* Rails 4.0 deprecated `ActionController::Request` in favor of `ActionDispatch::Request`.
+* Rails 4.0 deprecated `ActionController::AbstractResponse` in favor of `ActionDispatch::Response`.
+* Rails 4.0 deprecated `ActionController::Response` in favor of `ActionDispatch::Response`.
+* Rails 4.0 deprecated `ActionController::Routing` in favor of `ActionDispatch::Routing`.

 ### Active Support